Helping Patients Afford EDURANT®

 Support for Patients using Commercial or Private Insurance

-JanssenPrescriptionAssistance.com provides information on affordability programs and up-to-date information about independent foundations that may have available funding to help minimize medication costs for EDURANT®.
+JanssenPrescriptionAssistance.com provides information on affordability programs and up-to-date information about independent foundations* that may have funding available to help you with medication costs for EDURANT®.

 The following points should be considered when initiating therapy with EDURANT®: